Turupawn/zk-hangman-noir/README.md

    ```

 4. **Deploy contracts**
-   - Deploy `circuits/Verifier.sol` first to your Holesky network.
+   - Deploy the `HonkVerifier` contract from `circuits/Verifier.sol` first.
+You will need to set optimization runs to `200`.
-   - Deploy `contracts/SimpleHangman.sol`, passing the verifier address to the constructor.
+   - Deploy `SimpleHangman` contract from `contracts/SimpleHangman.sol`, passing the verifier address to the constructor.

 5. **Configure frontend**
-   - Update `web3_stuff.js` with your deployed `CONTRACT_ADDRESS`.
+   - Update `web3_stuff.js` with your deployed `CONTRACT_ADDRESS` and `CHAIN_ID` to the chain you deployed the contract.

 ---